Showing posts with label 1995. Show all posts

 Crazy gaming time!

-When I first loaded Zaptastic, I immediately assumed a cheap Robotron ripoff but it's actually based on an old Jeff Minter game called Ancipital.
-Lee Burrows not only coded this conversion but did all the graphics and sounds.
-It runs on both models of ST but is intended for the Atari STe as it uses the Blitter for the sprites and DMA effects.
+When I first loaded Zaptastic, I assumed it was a cheap Robotron rip-off, but it's actually based on an old Jeff Minter game called Ancipital.
+Lee Burrows not only coded this conversion but also did all the graphics and sounds.
+It runs on both models of ST but is intended for the Atari STe, as it uses the Blitter for the sprites and DMA effects.
 Sadly, I couldn't get it to work on my STFM without getting two nasty bombs popping up!

 We're in control of a Dolph Lundgren dude with spiky hair and shades who must frantically clear 64 rooms infested by an array of nasties.
-He gets around using the screen's four sides and can escape the hoard by leaping across to the opposite side - but be careful because your shield won't last forever!
-Firing is constant and in the direction last used but can be temporally frozen by holding down the fire button <cough> Llamatron.
+He gets around using the screen's four sides and can escape the horde by leaping to the opposite side - but be careful because your shield won't last forever!
+Firing is constant and in the direction last used, but can be temporarily frozen by holding down the fire button <cough> Llamatron.

 Zaptastic can be downloaded at ST Format (disk #81)